Expats starting their own business in the Netherlands might be able to claim the 30% ruling and get a tax exemption on

 Tax issues to consider

 Before deciding to pursue the 30% ruling option when starting a business, consider the pros and cons.
 There are huge advantages to the partial non-residency status, as your income out of savings and investments isn’t taxable.
-But while there are financial benefits, you’ll need to understand the visas requirements, tax obligations and administrative responsibilities of running a BV.
+But while there are financial benefits, you’ll need to understand the visa requirements, tax obligations, and administrative responsibilities of running a BV.